RY3IEZN/azure-loadbalancer-vmss/src/README.md

 We can see the hostname of one of the vm in the vmss, now refresh until you see the hostname of the other vm

 ![alt](/images/azalbtest3.png)

+Great, our loadbalancer is working, and evenly distributing traffic between each vm and more as it scales up in the vmss

+Enjoy!!!

+🚧🚧🚧Dont forget to delete all your resources when you are done!🚧🚧🚧